 Program Rules and Guidelines

-The Office of Pre-College Programs hosts a wide variety of academic programs and day camps during the summer.
+The Office of Pre-College Programs hosts a wide variety of academic programs and camps during the summer.
 All students participating in these programs are obliged to comply with the same rules and guidelines.
-Below is a list of guidelines for students participating in a summer program at the University of Mississippi.
-Specific dates, times, locations, and updated information will be emailed to parents and students at least one week prior to the session.
+This module details a list of guidelines and rules for students in our summer immersion programs.
+Students cross-registered in a elementary or middle school level day camp program will still need to complete the Day Camp Programs Rules and Guidelines module.

 Check-In, Move-In, and Orientation